-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 Compatible devices

 So long as your mobile device runs Android version 6.0 or greater and has Bluetooth version 4.0+, it will support Xbox Game Pass cloud streaming.
-You cannot stream Xbox Game Pass games to your TV, and Windows 10 PC streaming support is coming at a later date.
-Stadia's list is a bit more complicated than that, but it's mostly also available on newer devices.
+Windows 10 PC support is available, as well as Xbox One and Xbox series X/S consoles.
+Mac and IOS users can also access Game Pass through a web browser.
+However, you cannot stream Xbox Game Pass games to your TV, though that appears to be coming in a future update.
+Stadia's list is more complicated than that, but it's mostly also available on newer devices.

 Google Stadia compatible devices: